 JusticeCorps members are students who commit to provide a minimum of 300 hours of service during the academic year.
-The program start date is September 12, 2015, and hours will be completed by the end of the students’ academic year (May/June).
+The program will start in September 2016, and hours will be completed by the end of the students’ academic year (May/June).
 This program is open to students enrolled in one of our participating campuses: University of California, Berkeley, CSU East Bay, San Jose State University, Stanford University, and SF State University.

 Bay Area JusticeCorps recruits the majority of its members from students attending JusticeCorps’ partner universities.
 Students can meet JusticeCorps program staff at campus job fairs, and can also learn about the program through their campus service learning center: